Oaye Luta Okolakiciye Team

 Tricia Old Elk is an enrolled member of the Crow Tribe and descendent of the Oglala Lakota Sioux Tribe.
 She was born in Crow Agency, Montana, and raised in a military family across various Air Force bases.
 She spent meaningful time with her maternal grandmother, Betty Sanders (Two Bulls), whose presence grounded Tricia’s connection to her heritage.

+She earned her Master of Social Work from the University of Washington, specializing in mental health, addictions, and homelessness—areas deeply tied to her community and lived experience.
+Armed with both personal insight and professional training, she has supported and uplifted individuals facing complex challenges.
 At home, she enjoys cooking alongside her beloved dog Bruno (a Maltese–Papillon mix) and recharges through independent film and documentaries.
 Tricia is also active in her recovery journey and dedicated to supporting others facing addiction with empathy and lived experience.
 Her commitment to service and community remains strong.

 Mentor Supervisor